pranavi-apk/photobooth/README.md

 - Subtle **hover animations** and transitions
 - Delicate ornamental details (❦, ✿, ✧, ♡) for a timeless touch

-### 🛠️ Built for Simplicity & Performance

-- Automatic timestamp in local timezone
-- Copyright information
-- High-quality PNG download
-- Perfect spacing and padding

 ## 💫 Why This Exists

 I created this project because I believe in the power of **shared experiences**, even across screens.
 So many of us have someone we miss—someone we wish we could take silly photobooth pictures with.
 And now, we can.

 This is just **one piece** of a bigger vision: a platform that lets long-distance friends, families, and partners do **more than just text and call**.
-I want to build **interactive, shared experiences** and this is just the beginning.
+I want to build **interactive, shared experiences**—this is just the beginning.

+### 📝 Professional Finishing

+- Automatic timestamp in local timezone
+- Copyright information
+- High-quality PNG download
+- Perfect spacing and padding
+- Responsive layout

+## 🛠️ Tech Stack

+### Frontend Technologies

+- **HTML5**

+  - Canvas API for photo manipulation
+  - Media Stream API for camera access
+  - Drag and Drop API for photo rearrangement
+  - Local Storage for photo persistence

+- **CSS3**

+  - Custom Properties (CSS Variables) for theming
+  - Flexbox for responsive layouts
+  - CSS Transforms for animations
+  - CSS Filters for real-time photo effects
+  - Pseudo-elements for decorative features

+- **Vanilla JavaScript**
+  - ES6+ features
+  - Promise-based async operations
+  - Canvas manipulation for photo processing
+  - Real-time filter application
+  - Event-driven architecture
+  - DOM manipulation

+### Key Technical Features

+- **Image Processing**

+  - Real-time filter application
+  - Canvas-based image manipulation
+  - Custom photo strip generation
+  - High-quality PNG export

+- **Performance Optimizations**

+  - Efficient memory management
+  - Optimized canvas operations
+  - Smooth animations and transitions
+  - Responsive design principles

+- **Browser APIs**
+  - File API for photo downloads
+  - Date API for timezone handling
+  - Web Storage API for data persistence
+  - Media Devices API for camera access

 ## 🎀 Future Enhancements